apis-and-processors/processor-tools/README.md

 Because `ClassType` implements comparable you can compare any node to any other and the compare process will iterate between all possible nodes checking for consistency.
 The possible values returned from said comparison are as follows:

-    -1 : mismatch between any 2 nodes (i.e. java.lang.Integer does not match java.lang.Boolean)
+    -1 : mismatch between any 2 nodes (i.e. java.lang.Integer does not match java.lang.Boolean) or wrong number of child nodes
      0 : all nodes match
      1 : when source has an unknown type (e.g. java.lang.Object) when comparing to target 2 : when target has an unknown type (e.g. java.lang.Object) when comparing to source